Prediction of the bubble wall velocity for a large jump in degrees of freedom: Conclusion

 A large enthalpy-jump highly constrains the fluid flow, favoring deflagrations and hybrids over detonations, which cease to exist as the jump grows larger.
 It forces the fluid ahead of the wall to be at the critical temperature $T_+=T_c$ and to move at the same speed as the wall, $v_+=0$.
 By integrating the hydrodynamic equations \eqref{eq:self_similar} and solving matching conditions at the shock we showed that one can obtain a relation between the wall speed and the nucleation temperature depending solely on the EoS.
 Our estimate for the wall velocity becomes more accurate as the enthalpy jump increases in a given theory, as demonstrated in fig.~\ref{fig:large-N-speed}.
 The method can be applied to bubbles in arbitrary dimensions.
 A formula to obtain $\xi_w$ was also proposed in~\cite{Janik:2022wsx}, but it has not yet been generalized beyond planar bubbles, and it only agrees with our result in the regime of small supercooling.

 As discussed around eq.~\eqref{eq:LTE}, the large $N$ limit also enforces local thermal equilibrium.
-This implies that as long as the enthalpy jump is large, the estimate of $\xi_w$ by the code snippet of~\cite{Ai:2023see} (developed for LTE) will be very similar to the one obtained with the method presented in this work.
+This implies that as long as the enthalpy jump is large, the estimate of $\xi_w$ by the code snippet of~\cite{Ai:2023see} (developed for local thermal equilibrium) will be very similar to the one obtained with the method presented in this work.

 We have pointed out that a limit on the amount of supercooling, rather than strong coupling, is the main limiting factor in obtaining fast walls.
 This clarifies the reason behind the low speeds measured in holographic simulations~\cite{Bea:2021,Bea:2022, Janik:2022wsx}.
 For illustration, we have computed the GW spectrum in the dark SU(N) model.
-We found that the limited temperature range indeed results in a small wall speed, which suppressed the GW spectrum compared to the case with a larger possibility for supercooling.
+We found that the limited temperature range indeed results in a small wall speed, which suppressed the GW spectrum compared to the choice $\xi_w =1$.
 We also demonstrated that non-conformal values of $c_s$, which naturally occur in holographic models, significantly affect the GW spectrum.

 Our main conclusion is that care is needed when determining the wall speed in the computation of the GW spectrum.
-We have demonstrated a way of estimating the wall velocity in the case of a large enthalpy jump which can even be applied to strongly coupled theories and which should largely decrease the uncertainty in the GW prediction associated to $\xi_w$.
+We have demonstrated a way of estimating the wall velocity in the case of a large enthalpy jump which can even be applied to strongly coupled theories and which should decrease the uncertainty in the GW prediction associated to $\xi_w$.